ancwrd1/snx-rs/README.md

 ## Usage

-Run `snx-rs --help` to get a help with all command line parameters
+Run `snx-rs --help` to get a help with all command line parameters.

+Run `assets/install.sh` to install the release build to the host system as a systemd service.

 ## License